ameekkhan/ameeqsort/README.md

 The first function quadrupleSort() will sort the group of 4 elements.
 The second function merge() will merge all the sorted chunks/groups by using the same fashion like we do in merge sort.

 1) IF N = 2^n where N is the input size of array.
-Then I make the chunks of input array and the chunk size is 4 then I sort theses chunks by using fixed five number of comparisons.
+Then I make the chunks of input array and the chunk size is 4.
+And then I sort theses chunks by using fixed five number of comparisons.

-2) Once the every chunk bieng sorted by using that five comparisons technique then I merge all the sorted chunks like in classical merge sort.
+2) Once the every chunk is sorted by using that five comparisons technique then I merge all the sorted chunks like in classical merge sort.

 3) If N is not equal to 2^n then first I sort the remaider elements [1-3] using basic comparisons.
 And if N > 4 then I will be left with the number of elements which will be divisible by 4.